mwilliamson/mammoth.js/README.md

 meaning that the conversion is unlikely to be perfect for more complicated documents.
 Mammoth works best if you only use styles to semantically mark up your document.

+The following features are currently supported:

+* Headings.

+* Lists.

+* Customisable mapping from your own docx styles to HTML.
+  For instance, you can convert `WarningHeading` to `h1.warning`.

+* Tables.
+  The formatting of the table itself, such as borders, is currently ignored, but the formatting of the text is treated the same as in the rest of the document.

+* Footnotes.

+* Images.

+* Bold and italics.

 ## Web demo

 The easiest way to try out mammoth is to use the web demo: